Home

 No matter how much stretching you do it's important to understand that the soreness you feel is from the micro tears you get in your muscles from working them.

 When your muscles repair themselves this is how you build them up and make them stronger, and bigger.
-From that point of view a little soreness is actually a good thing.
+From that point of view a little soreness is

 Ease into any new exercise program.
 One mistake you can make is to think that just because you work out and are fit you can jump into any type of physical activity.
 Wrong.
 Different activities use different muscles in different ways, so anytime you take on something new, you'll probably have some muscle pain.